-It's easy to get excited over concept motorcycles.
-Unfortunately that excitement often turns to disappointment.
+It’s easy to get excited about concept motorcycles.
+Unfortunately, that excitement often turns to disappointment.
 The reality is that many concept motorcycles never evolve into production vehicles.
-Thankfully however we seem to be on the verge of all that changing.
-Manufacturers are finally listening to consumers and are even asking for their feedback; and it looks like some of the coolest concepts we've been seeing lately might actually end up in our driveways.
+Thankfully we seem to be on the verge of all that changing.
+Manufacturers are finally listening to consumers and are even asking for their feedback, and it looks like some of the coolest concepts we’ve been seeing lately might actually end up in our driveways.
 One such concept that has me particularly excited in the Husqvarna 401 White Arrow Cafe Racer.

 The Husqvarna 401 Vitpilen (White Arrow) as it is known in Swedish, is one of two concepts developed by Husqvarna in conjunction with Austrian design firm Kiksa.
 Released last year at the EICMA show in Milan the companies claim was that the bikes would be produced if the public’s reaction to the bike warranted it.
 Thankfully since then they’ve been causing quite a stir online reappearing on my radar once again this week thanks to a mention on a favourite design blog of mine.

-During the design development of the motorcycles Kiska took particular interest in the 1953 Husqvarna Silver Pilen and it's design approach.
-A light weight, good looking machine, void of excess and a perfect platform for customisation, it was a huge hit.
-The new 401 machines embrace the pure and simplistic aspects of Husqvarnas past while utilising new age manufacturing techniques to create a unique, ultra modern looking machine.
+During the design development of the motorcycle, Kiska took particular interest in the 1953 Husqvarna Silver Pilen and it’s design approach.
+A lightweight, good looking machine, void of excess and a perfect platform for customisation, it was a huge hit.
+The new 401 machines embrace the pure and simplistic aspects of Husqvarnas past while utilising new age manufacturing techniques to create a unique looking bike.

 The White Arrow design also pays homage to the Cafe Racer style of motorcycle.
 Utilising design features commonly seen on Cafe Racers such as low, clip on style handlebars and rear set footpegs for increased cornering clearance, it’s a machine designed for the road rider looking for a tactile riding experience.
 Powered by a 400cc, watercooled single producing around 45bhp and weighing in at a meager 135kg the White Arrow is also set to be one hell of a little performer.